-When we were sitting in Rome, sharing a bottle of Italian red, Anne brought up a good point.
+When we were sitting in Rome, sharing a bottle of Italian red, Anne asked a question.

 “Do you ever find it kind of sad that traveling isn’t always as exciting as you imagined?”

-I think the initial letdown comes from the realization that no matter where you are, you are still you.
-Turning up in Rome, Paris, Tokyo or Sydney doesn’t guarantee some sort of personal transformation.
-The enlightenment, the exciting part, comes from the parts that aren’t on your must-see list, or the images that are frozen in your mind instead of on your memory card.
+I think the initial letdown comes from realizing that no matter where you are, you’re still you.
+Turning up in Rome, Paris, Tokyo, or Sydney doesn’t guarantee a personal transformation.
+The exciting part comes from the items that aren’t on your must-see list, the images that are frozen in your mind instead of on your memory card.

-Anne and I might not remember exactly how we felt when we threw coins into the Trevi fountain, but I won’t forget 3-year-old Francesca, who insisted on throwing her bunny puppet into our laps on the plane, then roaring with laughter.
-Or Mister Salvatore, a young Italian mama’s boy who tried to coerce us into the hotel’s reception area so that his silent, computer-card-playing friend could have a crack at Anne, the blonde American.
-Though it certainly wasn’t funny at the time, I’d like to think that Anne can now laugh at the stress of us running like graceful elephants through the Vauxhall train station so we could get the last train to Hampton Court.
-Then, thirty minutes later, just after we’d caught our breath, I inexplicably got off at the stop just before mine, forcing us to make the game time decision to call a taxi.
+Anne and I might not remember exactly how we felt when we threw coins into the Trevi fountain, but I won’t forget three-year-old Francesca from the plane, who insisted on throwing her bunny puppet into our laps and roaring with laughter.
+Or Mister Salvatore, a young Italian mama’s boy who tried to coerce us into the hotel’s reception area so his silent, computer-playing friend could try his luck with Anne, the blonde American.